A Visit to the New England Carousel Museum

 My art-minded older daughter appreciated being able to peek at the rehabilitation work taking place in the restoration room on the second floor, where horses await in various stages of repair.
 Also upstairs, the museum houses a section called the Museum of Fire History.
 It is filled with interesting, historical pictures of the Bristol Fire Department and authentic equipment spanning decades; among them an old-fashioned hook-and-ladder, uniforms, sirens, and a seat from an old truck.
 Children will have fun trying on helmets (they are heavy!) and ringing an emergency bell that resonates throughout the room.

 We spent almost an hour here, though you might linger longer depending on the ages of your children and how interested they are in historical trivia or restorative art.
-At $6 admission for adults and $3.50 for children ($2 for ages 1-3), even though our visit was short, it was a neat experience.
+At $8 admission for adults and $5 for children (free for under 2), even though our visit was short, it was a neat experience.

 If you're visiting on a warm day, for a cool treat check out The Churn Ice Cream Shoppe, or head to Harvest Bakery, my children's favorite sweet spot in Bristol.
 You can also grab lunch at Gino's Pizza, another kid-approved eatery.
 All destinations are less than a mile from the museum.